Coefficient convexity of divisors of x^n-1

 \end{Thm} \begin{Thm} Let $p<q$ be primes.
 Except for $(x-1)\Phi_{pq}(x)$ and $\Phi_p(x)\Phi_q(x)$ all monic divisors of $x^{pq}-1$ are flat.
-The set of coefficients of $(x-1)\Phi_{pq}(x)$ is of the form $\{-2,-1,1,2\}$ if $p\le 3$ and $\{-2,-1,0,1,2\}$ otherwise.
-The set of coefficients of $\Phi_p(x)\Phi_q(x)$ is $\{1,\ldots,\min(p,q)\}$. \end{Thm} \begin{cor} All divisors $f\in {\Bbb Z}[x]$ of $x^{pq}-1$ are coefficient convex. \end{cor} \begin{Thm} Let $p$ and $q$ be distinct primes.
+The set of coefficients of $(x-1)\Phi_{pq}(x)$ is of the form $\{-2,-1,1,2\}$ if $p\le 3$ and $[-2,2]$ otherwise.
+The set of coefficients of $\Phi_p(x)\Phi_q(x)$ is $[1,\min(p,q)]$. \end{Thm} \begin{cor} All divisors $f\in {\Bbb Z}[x]$ of $x^{pq}-1$ are coefficient convex. \end{cor} \begin{Thm} Let $p$ and $q$ be distinct primes.
 Then the monic polynomial divisors of $x^{p^2q}-1$ are coefficient convex, with the exception (in case $q=2$), $(x+1)\Phi_p \Phi_{2p^2}$, where the coefficient set equals $\{-2,0,1,2\}$.
-If $\min(p,q)>3$, then all monic divisors - except $x-1$ - are strongly coefficient convex. \end{Thm} Pomerance and Ryan \cite{PR} conjectured and Kaplan \cite{K2} proved that the maximum coefficient that occurs amongst all monic divisors of $x^{p^2q}-1$ equals $\max(p^2,q)$.
-Letting $B_{+}(n)$ denote the maximum amongst all the coefficients of all the monic divisors, and $-B_{-}(n)$ the minimum, we have the following generalization of Kaplan's result. \begin{Thm} Let $p$ and $q$ be distinct primes.
+If $\min(p,q)>3$, then all monic divisors - except $x-1$ - are strongly coefficient convex. \end{Thm} Let $B(n)$ be the maximum coefficient (in absolute value) that occurs amongst all monic divisors of $x^n-1$.
+Pomerance and Ryan \cite{PR} conjectured and Kaplan \cite{K2} proved that $B(p^2q)=\min(p^2,q)$.
+Letting $B_{+}(n)$ denote the maximum amongst all the coefficients of all the monic divisors of $x^n-1$, and $-B_{-}(n)$ the minimum, we have the following generalization of Kaplan's result. \begin{Thm} Let $p$ and $q$ be distinct primes.
 Let $1\le p^*\le q-1$ be the inverse of $p$ modulo $q$.
 We have $B_{-}(p^2 q)=\min(p,p^*)+\min(p,q-p^*)$ and $B_{+}(p^2 q)=\min(p^2,q)$ \end{Thm} Note that if $q<p$, then the result gives $B_{-}(p^2q)=B_{+}(p^2q)=q$.
 (For a more formal definition of $B_{\pm}(n)$ see Section \ref{height2010}.)
 The analogue of the latter theorem in case $n=pqr$ is not known, for some partial results see Kaplan \cite{K2}.
 Ryan et al. \cite{ryanryan} posed some conjectures on the basis of extensive numerical calculation.\\ The results stated above (except for Theorem \ref{riant}) are special cases of Theorem \ref{MAIN}, our main result, e.g., Theorem \ref{plakkerig} can be read off from Table 1A.
 In the derivation of Theorem \ref{natha} we have to use in addition that $\min(p,p^*)+\min(p,q-p^*)\ge \min(p,q)$.
-A `tableless' reformulation of Theorem \ref{MAIN} is given in Section \ref{compact}. \begin{Thm} Let $p$ and $q$ be distinct primes.
+A reformulation of Theorem \ref{MAIN} without tables is given in Section \ref{compact}. \begin{Thm} Let $p$ and $q$ be distinct primes.
 Let $f(x)\in \Bbb Z[x]$ be a monic divisor of $x^{p^2q}-1$.
 Then there exists an integer $0\le k\le 63$ such that